GenesisFR/DS2TroubleshootingGuide/README.md

 The game on Steam is available in various languages, however these do not localize cutscenes, voices or BW.
 The retail version localizes everything, however language packs are hard to find and some fan translations have been made since the game released.

 Killah and I collected most of these language packs and put them in a single location so that they're easily accessible.
-You'll find them on Killah's [pastebin](https://pastebin.com/Gcg9qLLp) under `Language Packs`.
+You'll find them on the [BW fix rentry](https://rentry.co/dungeonsiegefixes) under `Language Packs`.

 Installing them is a simple as drag-and-dropping their content to [\<path-to-game\>](#glossary).